 Assignment: An assessed piece of work allocated to test or develop your knowledge, usually in the form of an essay, report, or project.

 Bibliography: A list of all the resources used in preparing for a piece of written work.
 The Bibliography is usually placed at the end of the document.

 Blackboard: An online platform where your course materials and assignments can be found.
-See our guide for more information on how to use Blackboard.
+Guides to Blackboard can be found here.